decodewithdeepak/markdown-notes/7th-sem/fom/fom-unit-1.md

 **Key Definitions:**

+Here are some famous definitions of management by renowned experts:

+- **Henri Fayol:**
-**Henri Fayol:** "To manage is to forecast and plan, to organize, to command, to coordinate and to control."
+  "To manage is to forecast and plan, to organize, to command, to coordinate, and to control."
+  *This definition highlights the key functions a manager must perform.*

+- **F.W.
+Taylor:**
-**F.W.
-Taylor:** "Management is the art of knowing what you want to do and then seeing that it is done in the best and cheapest way."
+  "Management is the art of knowing what you want to do and then seeing that it is done in the best and cheapest way."
+  *Taylor emphasizes both planning and efficiency in achieving results.*

+- **Harold Koontz:**
-**Harold Koontz:** "Management is the art of getting things done through and with people in formally organized groups."
+  "Management is the art of getting things done through and with people in formally organized groups."
+  *Koontz focuses on teamwork and group effort in organizations.*

+These definitions help us understand that management involves planning, organizing, guiding people, and making sure everything happens in the best way possible.

 ### 1.2 Characteristics of Management

+Management has many important characteristics.
+Let’s understand them one by one in a simple way:

-**1. Goal-Oriented:** All activities directed towards achieving specific objectives
+**1. Goal-Oriented:**
+- Management always works toward achieving specific aims or objectives.
+- It helps a group or business to reach their goals in the best possible way.

-**2. Universal:** Needed in all organizations (business, government, hospitals, schools)
+**2. Universal:**
+- Management is needed everywhere, in all types of organizations—whether it’s a business, school, hospital, government office, or club.
+- Wherever people work together, management is required.

-**3. Continuous Process:** Ongoing activity, never ends
+**3. Continuous Process:**
+- Management is not a one-time activity.
+- It keeps happening continuously as there are always new goals and new problems to solve.
+- Planning, organizing, and controlling go on all the time.

 **4. Multi-dimensional:**
+Management is not just about “getting things done.”
-- Management of Work (what to do)
+- **a.
+Management of Work:** Deciding what needs to be done.
+- **b.
+Management of People:** Deciding who will do the work; motivating and leading people.
-- Management of People (who will do)
+- **c.
+Management of Operations:** Deciding how the work will be done, what processes will be followed.
-- Management of Operations (how to do)

-**5. Group Activity:** Works through teams, coordinates individual efforts
+**5. Group Activity:**

-**6. Dynamic:** Adapts to changing environment
+- Management does not work for only one person, but for a group of people working together.
+- It helps coordinate everyone’s efforts so that the whole team moves in the same direction.

+**6. Dynamic/Flexible:**
+- Management always responds to changes happening in the environment, like new technology, government rules, customer needs, competition, etc.
+- It makes changes in the organization to keep up with the world.

-**7. Intangible:** Cannot be seen, felt through results
+**7. Intangible:**
+- Management cannot be seen physically like a machine or product, but its presence can be felt in the form of good performance, smooth operations, high morale, and discipline.

-**8. Composite Process:** Involves multiple interrelated functions
+**8. Integrative/Composite Process:**
+- Management brings together different activities like planning, staffing, directing, and controlling, and makes them work as a single process.
+- These activities depend on each other and are closely connected.

+**9. Decision-Making:**
+- Management makes several important decisions daily, like what to buy, whom to hire, what price to set, etc.
+- Good management means good decisions.

+**10. Science as well as Art:**
+- Management uses scientific methods (fact-based decisions, use of data) and also personal skills and creativity.

+**11. Social Process:**
+- Management deals with people, their emotions, behaviors, and relationships.
+- Good managers take care of people and build teamwork.

+**12. Result-Oriented:**
+- The main aim is to get results, achieve maximum output with minimum resources.

+**Summary Example:**
+When a cricket team wins a match, it’s not only because of players, but also good management—right planning, team selection, motivation, handling pressure, etc.

+These characteristics make management essential for the success of any organization!

 ---